agrifooddatacanada/OCA_training_pathway/deposit_schema.md

 # Saving, Depositing and/or Publishing your Schema

 You will want to ensure your schema is available for reference and/or reuse.
+You can save your schema together with your data, and you can also deposit it and publish it, either together with a published dataset or separately as a publically available schema.

 ## Save your schema with your data